puchake/polynet/README.md

 This application is a neural network based tool that is designed to find polynomial which fits some collection of points.

+**NOTE**: usage of neural networks here is quite pointless, but it was work interview assignment rather than my own idea.

 ## Network's architecture

 NN input is a single x value (per example).
 Its output is a vector of coefficients of the approximated polynomial.